respeaker/respeakerd/doc/DEVELOPER_MANUAL.md

 ### 4.2 Start `respeakerd` in PulseAudio mode

+When we're doing development, we might want to start `respeakerd` in `pulse` mode manually.

 ```
 $ cd PROJECT-ROOT/build
-$ ./respeakerd -mode=pulse -source="alsa_input.platform-sound_0.seeed-8ch" -debug -snowboy_model_path="./resources/snowboy.umdl" -snowboy_res_path="./resources/common.res" -snowboy_sensitivity="0.4"
+$ ./respeakerd --mode=pulse --source="alsa_input.platform-sound_0.seeed-8ch" --debug
 ```

-Specify other options if you need.
-Please note that if no application's consuming the audio stream from `respeakerd_output` source, respeakerd will get blocked.
-But this is not a big deal.
+Add other options if you need.
+> Please note that if no application's consuming the audio stream from `respeakerd_output` source, respeakerd will seem like get stuck.
+This is normal because writing to a Linux pipe will be blocked if there's no consumer at the other end of this pipe.
+Everything will be working if you start to read the pipe, e.g. `parecord -d respeakerd_output dump.wav`.

 <!--## 5.
 Manual DoA mode